 2. Las Ramblas

 Las Ramblas is one of the most famous pedestrian streets in Europe.
-It’s a huge boulevard with only two lanes for cars and it goes diagonally through some very interesting Barcelona neighbourhoods.
+It’s a huge boulevard with only two lanes for cars and it goes diagonally through some very interesting Barcelona neighborhoods.
 It is very picturesque, you will see a lot of medieval architecture that you will love when you walk through the Gothic quarter.
-There are a lot of cafes, restaurants, shops and mini-plazas and, of course, a lot of tourists so locals don’t like it that much.
+There are a lot of cafes, restaurants, shops, and mini-plazas and, of course, a lot of tourists so locals don’t like it that much.
 But the crowd is understandable because it is so beautiful, you just have to see it and feel it.

 © Ariadnagomez97/ CC BY-SA 2.0